Service Industry Injuries

 - The workers’ compensation insurance company may stop paying your benefits if it believes you are not following your prescribed treatment closely enough.

-Your rights can be violated in several ways if a dedicated personal attorney is not advocating for you, managing your case and protecting your rights throughout the process.
+Your rights can be violated in several ways if a dedicated personal injury attorney is not advocating for you, managing your case and protecting your rights throughout the process.

 - Virtually any work-related injury or illness qualifies you for workers’ comp benefits.
 If it happened in the workplace or at an event outside of work that was still job-related, you are entitled to benefits.